-Child support reflects the attitude of the state of Texas that both parents to a child should have the responsibility to provide for him or her financially.
-When one parent spends much more time with the child than the other parent does child support comes into play to even the score to an extent.
-For instance, if your Co-parent is designated in your family law case as the parent with whom the child will reside primarily it is likely that you will be named as the parent who is obligated to pay child support.
-Even though you have Visitation rights and will be spending a fair amount of time with your child throughout the year child support is intended to make up any difference in the overall responsibility for costs borne by the children.
+Child support reflects the attitude of the state of Texas that both parents to a child should have the responsibility to provide for them financially.
+When one parent spends much more time with the child than the other parent does, child support comes into play to even the score to an extent.
+For instance, if your Co-parent is designated in your family law case as the parent with whom the child will reside primarily, you will likely be named as the parent who is obligated to pay child support.
+Even though you have Visitation rights and will be spending a fair amount of time with your child throughout the year, child support is intended to make up any difference in the overall responsibility for costs borne by the children.

-When it comes to calculating child support the main thing that you have to keep in mind is that only a percentage of your total income is assessed for child support purposes.
-Specifically, you are net monthly income is what a court would base your child support on.
-Net monthly income takes into account your wages, salary, commissions, sales bonuses, some types of investment income, and certain types of disability and unemployment benefits 2 bases a top-line number for child support calculations.
-From there, expenses that you incur during the month in terms of taxes are removed to arrive at a figure that represents your net monthly income.
+When it comes to calculating child support, the main thing that you have to keep in mind is that only a percentage of your total income is assessed for child support purposes.
+Specifically, you are net monthly income what a court would base your child support on.
+Net monthly income considers your wages, salary, commissions, sales bonuses, some types of investment income, and certain types of disability and unemployment benefits 2 bases a top-line number for child support calculations.
+From there, expenses incurred during the month in terms of taxes are removed to arrive at a figure representing your net monthly income.

-The second number that we need to figure out is how many children do you have before the court in this family law case and how many children, if any, you are responsible for who is not before the court.
-Beginning with 20% of your net monthly income for one child and going up to 50% of your net monthly income for six or more children a percentage of your net monthly income would be withheld to pay child support each month.
-Likewise, if you are responsible for children under the age of 18 who are not before the court in the current family law case you will receive credit and a deduction in the percentage owed in child support.
+The second number that we need to figure out is how many children you have before the court in this family law case and how many children you are responsible for who is not before the court.
+Beginning with 20% of your net monthly income for one child and going up to 50% of your net monthly income for six or more children, a percentage of your net monthly income would be withheld to pay child support each month.
+Likewise, if you are responsible for children under 18 who are not before the court in the current family law case, you will receive credit and a deduction in the percentage owed in child support.
 Typically, each child not before the court represents a 2.5% reduction in your child support responsibilities.

-Once you have figured out your net monthly income and have multiplied that against the percentage of children both before the court and not before the court you can perform some simple multiplication to figure out what your child support obligation will be.
+Once you have figured out your net monthly income and multiplied that against the percentage of children both before the court and not before the court, you can perform some simple multiplication to figure out your child support obligation.
 That is the amount that will be owed every month to your Co-parent from this point forward.
 Adjustments to The Child Support obligation will be made as you are children either age out of the Child Support process or if you or your Co-parent request a modification and are granted one in the future.
-The responsibility to pay child support typically ends when your child turns 18 or graduates from high school whichever occurs later.
+The responsibility to pay child support typically ends when your child turns 18 or graduates from high school, whichever occurs later.

 Child support is paid through the office of the attorney general child support division.
-This means that you do not receive credit for making direct payments of child support to your child's Co-parent.
-Even if you have gotten into the habit or routine of paying child support directly to him or her during your case or even before your family law case was filed it is recommended that you not do so once you have child support orders in place.
-While it may be simpler and less hassle to pay him or her directly the reality is that there are many downsides to doing so not the least of which is the fact that you will not get official credit in a legal sense for making these payments in this manner.
+This means that you do not receive credit for making direct child support payments to your child's Co-parent.
+Even if you had gotten into the habit or routine of paying child support directly to them during your case or even before your family law case was filed, it is recommended that you not do so once you have child support orders in place.
+While it may be simpler and less hassle to pay them directly, the reality is that there are many downsides to doing so, not the least of which is that you will not get official credit in a legal sense for making these payments in this manner.

-Rather, you can pay a consistent amount to him or her on a defined basis where it is predictable what needs to come out to satisfy your legal obligation for child support.
-You need to be able to develop a budget and live according to your means after a family law case.
+Rather, you can pay a consistent amount to them on a defined basis where it is predictable what needs to come out to satisfy your legal obligation for child support.
+You need to develop a budget and live according to your means after a family law case.
 This would be difficult if you had no idea how to budget for child support each month.
-With a consistent amount of child support to be paid you can gear your budget towards child support payments is being in line item just like any other expense you encounter.
+With a consistent amount of child support to be paid, you can gear your budget towards child support payments in line item just like any other expense you encounter.

 Child support is typically withheld from your paychecks through something called a wage withholding order.
 This wage withholding order is completed at the tail end of your child custody or divorce case.
 The order will specify how much child support is to be paid and on what basis.
-Once it is signed by a judge it will be provided to your employer and that will obligate him or her to withhold a certain sum of money from your paycheck or paychecks each month.
-From there, the payments will be sent directly to the Child Support division of the office of the attorney general.
+Once a judge signs it, it will be provided to your employer, which will obligate them to withhold a certain sum of money from your paycheck or paychecks each month.
+From there, the payments will be sent directly to the Child Support division of the attorney general's office.

-These are the most essential pieces of information when it comes to child support.
+These are essential pieces of information when it comes to child support.
 You don't need to know every single aspect of child support law and every technicality within the law.
-However, it will be foolish for you to agree on child support without knowing the basics.
-Now that you know how to calculate child support, how it is paid, in the manner in which it is paid we can discuss what child support does not cover for Texas families.
+However, it won't be brilliant for you to agree on child support without knowing the basics.
+Now that you know how to calculate child support, how it is paid, and how it is paid, we can discuss what child support does not cover for Texas families.

 Courts examine the specifics of your life to determine what child support does and does not cover

 thus far in today's blog post, we have discussed mainly what the law in Texas holds as far as child support Responsibilities are concerned.
-Even though the Texas family code contains many statutes about child support the fact is that a family court judge would consider the specific circumstances of your family to a large extent one determining not only what your child support responsibility will be but what your child support will and will not cover as far as expenses are concerned.
-This is one of the trickier parts of child support law because every single family is different because all of your circumstances differ from one another.
+Even though the Texas family code contains many statutes about child support, the fact is that a family court judge would consider the specific circumstances of your family to a large extent one determining not only what your child support responsibility will be but what your child support will and will not cover as far as expenses are concerned.
+This is one of the trickier parts of the child support law.
+After all, every single family is different because all of your circumstances differ from one another.

-As we have discussed, the purpose of child support in Texas is to take into account the basic needs of your child on a minimum basis the end will continue until your child has turned 18 or graduated from high school whichever occurs later.
-When we talk about minimal, basic needs we are referencing things like providing him or her with a roof over their heads, food to eat, close to where, and things of that nature.
-When I think about what expenses child support is geared towards I think mainly about things like the mortgage, insurance, or even utility bills.
+As we have discussed, the purpose of child support in Texas is to take into account your child's basic needs on a minimum basis; the end will continue until your child has turned 18 or graduated from high school, whichever occurs later.
+When we talk about minimal, basic needs, we are referencing things like providing them with a roof over their heads, food to eat, close to where, and things of that nature.
+When I think about what expenses child support is geared towards, I think mainly about mortgage, insurance, or even utility bills.

 Health insurance has not been something that we have discussed so far today.
-If you pay child support then you will be responsible for providing health insurance or coverage to your child in some manner.
-For example, if you have health insurance available to you then you are obligated to put your child on your health insurance.
-You may decide with your Co-parent to place your child on their health insurance but you would need to pay the costs that he or she bears in doing so.
-If neither of you has any insurance options for your child then you would need to paid cash medical support that goes back to the state of Texas for your child is on Medicaid.
+If you pay child support, then you will be responsible for providing health insurance or coverage to your child in some manner.
+For example, if you have health insurance available to you, you are obligated to put your child on your health insurance.
+You may decide with your Co-parent to place your child on their health insurance, but you would need to pay the costs that they bear in doing so.
+If neither of you has any insurance options for your child, then you would need to paid cash medical support that goes back to the state of Texas for your child to be on Medicaid.

-Out of pocket medical expenses, deductible costs and copays can all be factored into your final orders.
+Out of pocket medical expenses, deductible costs, and copays can all be factored into your final orders.
 Many parents agreed to split uninsured medical costs right down the middle while others workout proportions based on their incomes.
-This is what I was referencing earlier when I mentioned that every family's circumstances are different in their four you will need to work with your attorney to determine what set up on these subjects work best for you and your child.
-The bottom line is that you want to ensure that your child receives the medical care he or she needs without interruption or problem.
+I was referencing earlier when I mentioned that every family's circumstances are different in their four; you will need to work with your attorney to determine what setup on these subjects works best for you and your child.
+The bottom line is that you want to ensure that your child receives the medical care they need without interruption or problem.

-Paying health insurance and medical costs are not specifically a part of child support but I wanted to mention them to you in this space because they are important and do relate in many ways to paying child support.
+Paying health insurance and medical costs are not specifically a part of child support, but I wanted to mention them to you in this space because they are important and relate in many ways to paying child support.

 What will your child support not cover?

-Unless you make special mention of them in your final orders then activities like vacations, recreation, extracurricular activities, and even college education or private high school education are not taken into consideration when coming up with a child support obligation.
-That does not mean that your Co-parent cannot utilize your child support payments to pay for these activities, however.
-What it does mean is that if he or she chooses to use child support to pay for these sort of costs instead of the day-to-day needs of your child he or she will not be able to come back to you and ask for additional sums of child support to make up the difference.
+Unless you make special mention of them in your final orders, then activities like vacations, recreation, extracurricular activities, and even college education or private high school education are not considered when coming up with a child support obligation.
+However, that does not mean that your Co-parent cannot utilize your child support payments to pay for these activities.
+It does mean that if they choose to use child support to pay for these sorts of costs instead of your child's day-to-day needs, they will not be able to come back to you and ask for additional sums of child support to make up the difference.

-While we are on the subject of your Co-parent and his or her use of your child support, I would mention to you that there are no restrictions on how he or she can spend your money.
-Technically, it is your child's money but since he or she is minor your Co-parent is in the position to legally utilizes the funds for whatever purpose he or she believes is necessary to most benefit your child.
-Despite my having been asked the question many times there is no resource available to a parent who pays child support to keep tabs or track how the Child Support money is spent.
+While we are on the subject of your Co-parent and their use of your child support, I would mention that there are no restrictions on how they can spend your money.
+Technically, it is your child's money.
+Still, since they are a minor, your Co-parent is in the position to legally utilizes the funds for whatever purpose they believe is necessary to most benefit your child.
+Despite my being asked the question many times, there is no resource available to a parent who pays child support to keep tabs or track how the Child Support money is spent.

 Can child support be changed in the future?

-Another common reason why child support may need to be modified in One Direction or the other is if your income changes.
-Whether it is based on a dramatic event like a pandemic or just a fairly run of the mill change of employment your income may have increased or decreased since the time you were last in court.
-If your income has increased then your Co-parent may want to contact the court to inquire about an increase in your child support obligation.
-Inversely, if your income has decreased then you may be the one who was interested in the modification.
+Another common reason child support may need to be modified in One Direction or the other is if your income changes.
+Whether it is based on a dramatic event like a pandemic or just a fairly run-of-the-mill change of employment, your income may have increased or decreased since the time you were last in court.
+If your income has increased, your Co-parent may want to contact the court to inquire about an increase in your child support obligation.
+Inversely, if your income has decreased, then you may be the one who was interested in the modification.